microsoft/Uganda-Tanzania-Building-Footprints/README.md

 ### What is the creation process for this data?
 The building extraction is done in two stages:
-1. Semantic Segmentation – Recognizing building pixels on the aerial image using DNNs
+1. Semantic Segmentation – Recognizing building pixels on the satellite image using DNNs
 2. Polygonization – Converting building pixel blobs into polygons

 ### Stage1: Semantic Segmentation